-Stream Real Estate creates quality, contemporary developments in the most sought-after markets, while pushing the envelope on sustainability and maintaining financially viability.
+Stream Real Estate creates quality, contemporary developments in the most sought after markets, while pushing the envelope on sustainability.

 Stream Real Estate started with the premise that we would push the envelope with sustainability and environmental responsibility, while maintaining financial viability.

 Sustainable Apartment Living not only means every Stream Real Estate property is LEED® certified, it means they are designed for today’s lifestyle.

 Stream is a founding partner with Forterra, a local leader in land conservation.
 Together we created the Evergreen Carbon Capture project that enlists individuals and organizations to help sustain our magnificent region by planting trees in parks and along streams.
 We inspire others by doing, and we’re proud to say that since the program’s inception, Stream has been the largest contributor to carbon offset.
-We’ve planted more than 1800 trees in 4 years in Western Washington.
+We’ve planted more than 2600 trees in Western Washington since 2012.

 All Stream properties are also LEED® certified and we continually strive to go beyond carbon neutral to make a positive and lasting impact.